It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 If you don’t follow the manufacturer’s recommendations for operating them, the moving parts combined with that power can cause harm or death.

-We recommend that you take safety seriously and ensure that you receive power tool safety training, particularly if you utilize advanced tools.
+We recommend that you take safety seriously and ensure that you receive power tool safety training, mainly if you utilize advanced tools.

 STOP if you’re going to use a power tool you’re not familiar with!
 Ask Questions!!